zd87/masterpiece/README.md

 ```
 npm install
 ```
-- To launch the app run:
+- To launch the app run from the same directory:
 ```
 npm run serve
 ```